Tozzi89/rpi-tsop48-nand/README.md

 rpi-tsop48-nand-b3 150 write_full 3584 320 newflash-mr33.bin
 ```

 Then follow the instructions in the Openwrt Wiki.
+22.03.3 is working an can be installed directly.

 Inspired by https://github.com/riptidewave93/LEDE-MR33/issues/13#issuecomment-802309974